Health and environmental effects of transport: Types of effects

+The most important impacts of transportation involve several dimensions: climate change, air quality, noise, water quality, soil quality, biodiversity, and land take.

 Emissions

-The transportation sector is a major source of greenhouse gas emissions (GHGs) in the United States.
+The transportation sector is a major source of greenhouse gas emissions (GHGs) globally.
 An estimated 30 percent of national GHGs are directly attributable to transportation—and in some regions, the proportion is even higher.
+According to the International Energy Agency (IEA), the transportation sector accounts for more than one-third of CO2 emissions globally.

 Transportation methods are the greatest contributing source of GHGs in the U.S., accounting for 47 percent of the net increase in total U.S. emissions since 1990.